Radiohead (Radiohead): Biography of the group

 Influential San Francisco radio station KITS has added "Creep" to their playlist.
 So the record spread along the west coast and on MTV, becoming a real hit.
 The song nearly topped number one on the Billboard Modern Rock chart and peaked at number 34 on the Hot 100.

-We can say that this is a huge achievement for the British guitar group.
-The re-released "Creep" became a UK top ten hit, reaching number seven in the fall of 1993.
-The previously unsuccessful group suddenly has more fans than they could ever have expected.
+It could be said to be a huge achievement for the British guitar band.
+The re-release of "Creep" became a UK Top Ten hit, reaching number seven in the autumn of 1993.
+The band, who had previously had no success, suddenly had more fans than they could have expected.

 Road to recognition for Radiohead

-Radiohead continued to tour with Pablo Honey in 1994, but there were no subsequent hits, which led critics to doubt that they were a one-hit band.
-Such criticism weighed heavily on the band, who sought to record their new songs.
-They got that opportunity in early 1994 when they entered the studio to work with producer John Leckie – then best known for his work with the Stone Roses on the 1994 EP My Iron.
+Radiohead continued to tour with Pablo Honey in 1994, but there were no further hits, prompting critics to question whether they were a one-hit wonder.
+Such criticism weighed heavily on the band, who were eager to record new songs.
+They got their chance in early 1994, entering the studio to work with producer John Leckie – then best known for his work with the Stone Roses on 1994's My Iron EP.

 The strong and ambitious EP gave a good idea of what The Bends album would be like.
 Released in March 1995, The Bends showed that Radiohead were growing musically.
 The album was very melodic and experimental.